Sage Business Cloud Accounting Review (Formerly Sage One)

 Negative Reviews & Complaints

-It’s always been difficult to find reviews of Sage One, and it hasn’t gotten any easier now that the software is called Sage Business Cloud Accounting.
-The reviews that do exist are a mix between positive and negative, although the negative seems to weigh a bit heavier.
+Sage Business Cloud reviews are a mix between positive and negative, although the negative seems to weigh a bit heavier.
 Here are some of the most common complaints about Sage Business Cloud Accounting:

 - Mobile App Crashes: Reports of mobile app crashes abound.
 Android users, in particular, report bugs, crashes, and limited functionality.

-- Poor Customer Service: A few people complain about Sage Business Cloud Accounting’s customer service (though there are several users who praise the customer support).
-One of the issues users have is that Sage Business Cloud Accounting recently got rid of phone support.
+- Poor Customer Service: A few people complain about Sage Business Cloud Accounting’s customer service.
+One of the issues users have is that Sage Business Cloud Accounting no longer offers phone support.

-- Limited Features: Some users are disappointed in Sage Business Cloud Accounting’s features set and want the company to include things like payroll.
+- Limited Features: Some users are disappointed in Sage Business Cloud Accounting’s features set and want the company to include more features.
 It is worth noting that Sage listened to these complaints and has since added inventory tracking.

 Positive Reviews & Testimonials